 This course requires the learner to consider his or her role as a leader in nursing and in health care.
 Focus is on the knowledge and skills required to improve health care delivery and client outcomes from a systems perspective.
-Historical, legal, ethical, regulatory, sociocultural, economic and political factors influencing the health care system and professional nursing
+Historical, legal, ethical, regulatory, socio-cultural, economic and political factors influencing the health care system and professional nursing practice provide context to the learning.
+Students will understand how nursing leadership influences client care and practice within the broader health care delivery system.
+This course includes classroom and clinical learning experiences.

-Prerequisites: NRS 110/210, NRS 111/211, NRS 112/212, NRS 230, 231, 232, 233; NRS 222/322, NRS 221/321
+Prerequisites: NRS 110/210, NRS 111/211, NRS 112/212, NRS 230, 231, 232, 233; NRS 222/322, NRS 221/321.